-The Club was originally situated behind The Banyers Hotel, Melbourn Street, Royston North Hertfordshire in 1927, but in 1933 Captain J.V.
-Jacklin, local builder/HCBA President 1952, living in Short Acre in Green Drift, gifted land opposite No.47 Green Drift to the Royston Bowling Club in perpetuity for the benefit of Towns people.
-A 6 rink flat bowls green and timber-framed pavilion was built on brick piers, with a beer/wine cellar beneath the northern footprint of the building for £35.
-The Club was officially opened on July 12th 1934.
+The Club was originally situated behind The Banyers Hotel, Melbourn Street, Royston North Hertfordshire in 1927.
+In 1933 Captain J.V.
+Jacklin, local builder/HCBA President 1952 and living in Short Acre in Green Drift, gifted land opposite No.47 Green Drift to the Royston Bowling Club in perpetuity for the benefit of Towns people.
+A 6 rink flat bowls green and timber-framed pavilion was built on brick piers, with a beer/wine cellar beneath the northern footprint of the building, for the sum of £35.
+The new Club was officially opened on July 12th 1934.

 In 1989 the pavilion was extended in cavity brick to enlarge and relocate the bar and kitchen facilities, and more recently in 2015 with a legacy left by member Michael Randall of his detached house and double plot adjacent to the Club at No.35 Green Drift.
 The plot boundaries to No.35 were altered to allow removal of trees at the rear of the property that were affecting the nearest rink, and the second plot was retained by the club and recorded with the Land Registry.
 Finally the Club Trustees sold No.35.